Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Taking antibiotics, like any medicine, requires following some simple rules:

-• In general, antibiotic treatment involves two or three doses daily.
-It is important to establish a regular rhythm for taking medications by choosing fixed hours.
+• Most antibiotic treatment involves two or three doses daily.
+It is important to establish a regular rhythm of taking your medication by choosing fixed hours.

-• With food or without?
+• With or without food?
 Basically, optimal time- half an hour before meals, but there are exceptions.
-Some antibiotics are best absorbed with fat and should be taken with meals, so it is important to read the instructions before starting treatment.
+Some antibiotics are better absorbed with fat and must be taken with food, so it is important to read the instructions before starting treatment.
 Tablets and capsules should be taken with water.

 • The duration of antibiotic treatment should be sufficient to clear the infection.
-It is very important not to stop treatment when the symptoms disappear!
-As a rule, the primary course is 5-6 days or longer as directed by the doctor.
+It is very important not to stop treatment when symptoms disappear!
+As a rule, the initial course is 5-6 days or longer as directed by the doctor.

-• Never resort to self-medication and follow the doctor's prescription exactly.
-Watch your body's reaction to the subject. side effects.
+• Never resort to self-medication and follow your doctor’s instructions exactly.
+Monitor your body's reaction to an object side effects.

-A standard acute respiratory disease, ARVI develops as a result of the penetration of viruses into the body, but often against the background of a weakened immune system, a bacterial infection is attached, in such cases antibiotics are prescribed for a cold.
-With the wrong choice of drugs, you can only aggravate the situation - there will be severe complications, allergies.
+A standard acute respiratory infection, ARVI develops as a result of the penetration of viruses into the body, but often against the background of a weakened immune system, a bacterial infection occurs; in such cases, antibiotics are prescribed for colds.
+If you choose the wrong drugs, you can only worsen the situation - serious complications and allergies will arise.
 Be careful.

 Antibiotics are used to fight infection